Barings/Barings.Controls.WPF/README.md

 # Barings.Controls.WPF

-A collection of generic WPF controls.
+A collection of WPF controls:

+* NumericTextBox
+* QueryBuilder